Skip to content

 • training in dependency and co-dependency issues

-• civil commitment court defense representation; training in major mental illnesses and personality disorders, using the DSM-5 and working with social workers, psychologists and psychiatrists
+• civil commitment court defense; training in major mental illnesses, personality disorders, DSM-5, working with social workers, psychologists, psychiatrists

-• experience identifying mental health and chemical health issues, and using them to help his clients with their court case
+• experience identifying mental health and chemical health issues, to help clients

 • compassion, empathy, patience and hard work